The “Rabbit Rule” is a commonly taught spelling rule that addresses the double consonant in words like “rabbit” and “parrot”.

 The whole Edublox system has helped Amy so much with reading and math, but it was hard for us to tell if it was helping her with this hidden, agonizing challenge.
 It certainly is!
 Continue Reading

-Meet Susan, Vivienne's mom.
-Vivienne was adopted from China at age 5½.
-This video is about Susan helping her 11-year-old daughter catch up on her development delays.
+Vivienne was adopted from China at age 5.
+This video is about Susan helping her 11-year-old daughter overcome developmental delays, including dyslexia.
 They started with the Edublox program 13 weeks ago.
-This is her story.
+This is their story.
 Continue Reading

 “Carsten is reading 6 and 7 letter words and the most amazing part is he is spelling them as well!”